R0scat/R0scat/README.md

 # Hey there!
 I'm R0scat

 Welcome to my corner of GitHub!
-I'm a first year compsci student and general curious mind who loves learning new stuff and occasionally pushing random commits at 2 AM. 🛠️💡
+I'm a first year compsci student and general curious mind who loves learning new stuff and occasionally pushing random commits at 2 AM </3

 ##  What I’m working on

 - Dungeons and Dragons inspired Character Builder (hopefully in the future with a decent GUI I'm planning on actually drawing!)
 - Neverending college projects
-- Small projects for friends (valentine website and arduino project)
+- Small projects for friends (valentine website, arduino project etc.)

 ##  What I like